highcharts-for-python/.github/profile/README.rst

   `Highcharts Core <https://www.highcharts.com/product/highcharts/>`__ and the 50+
-  technical indicator visualizations available in `Highcharts Stock <https://www.highcharts.com/product/stock/>`__, with full support for the rich JavaScript formatter (JS callback functions) capabilities that are often needed to get the most out of Highcharts' visualization and interaction capabilities.
+  technical indicator visualizations available in `Highcharts Stock <https://www.highcharts.com/product/stock/>`__, with full support for the rich JavaScript formatter (JS callback function) capabilities that are often needed to get the most out of Highcharts' visualization and interaction capabilities.

   **See Also**